 We are the only company that can offer patina options like this.
 I started working with copper patina on copper sinks back in late 1998.
 We constantly develop our own proprietary methods for creating these awesome works of art.
 We do not use "off the shelf" patina products.

 This is one of hundreds of drop in retrofit copper farm sinks that I have designed to replace existing outdated double bowl sinks.
 A week does not go by when we are hot shipping one or two of these.
 This is a patented proprietary design that I developed years ago.

 This is a 33" custom copper farm sink with our NexGen Workstation design and our Weathered ll patina.
 The faucet is by Waterstone faucets and is a model 9750 in a split finish of matte black and antique copper.

-This is a custom stencil of a bible verse that we applied on a 36" copper farm sink.
+This is a custom stencil of a bible verse that we applied on a 36" single bowl.
 Our client selected the font and size.
 Stencil color can be selected by you.
 This one is black, but we offer a full variety of colors.

 A rustic patina on a 36 inch copper farm sink.
 The amazing colors and patterns are very difficult to achieve and this process takes a bit of time.

 I really love this one!
 It is a 36" copper farmhouse "Signature Series Workstation Sink", featuring a step in the front and rear for cutting boards, a copper grid, or a colander.
 The patina is particularly nice.
 Very rich tones on this Rustic Patina.